The Gurdjieff Foundation, the largest organization directly linked to Mr. Gurdjieff, was organized

 The Gurdjieff Foundation of Colorado is affiliated with the Gurdjieff Foundations of California and New York, and Gurdjieff Foundations throughout the world.

-Located in Boulder, Colorado, they maintain connections with people studying Gurdjieff’s teaching in Wyoming, Utah, and New Mexico.
+Located in Louisville, Colorado, they maintain connections with people studying Gurdjieff’s teaching in Wyoming, Utah, and New Mexico.

 The Gurdjieff Foundation of Idaho is affiliated with the Gurdjieff Foundation of New York as well as other Gurdjieff Foundations throughout the world.
 The group is located in Sandpoint, Idaho.